 Iddsb - current in standby mode.
 Typical value 0.2 uA, max 0.5 uA

 Iddsl - current in sleep mode.
 Typical value 0.1 uA, max 0.3 uA

 The BMP280 data sheet provides guidance about data readout (section 3.9).
 It says "it is strongly recommended to use a burst read and not address every register individually.
 This will prevent a possible mix-up of bytes belonging to different measurements and reduce interface traffic."

 No guidance is given regarding the reading of the compensation/calibration parameters.
 Presumably these are not an issue because they are static and do not change.

-This library reads all values in a single read operation - 24 bytes in the case of the compensation parameters, and 6 bytes for temperature and pressure combined.
+This library reads all contiguous values in a single read operation - 24 bytes in the case of the temperature and pressure compensation parameters, 6 bytes for temperature and pressure combined, and 8 bytes for humidity, temperature and pressure combined.
 When temperature alone is checked, only 3 bytes are read.

 Use of macros (#define etc.)

 There are no macros in this library other than the usual library "include guard" macro which prevents duplication.

 All constants are defined using the const keyword, and debug printing is controlled with standard C functions.